tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - False

-### Q: The ancient city of Chichén Itzôaacute; was built by which civilization?
+### Q: The ancient city of Chichén Itzá was built by which civilization?
 - **Correct Answer:** Mayans
 - Aztecs
 - Incas